infinum/ios-handbook/Rx/RxSwift resource tracking.md

 }
 ```

-### Periodically based sampling
+### Periodic sampling

-- basically you put this part of the code in `AppDelegate` or in any other class
+- basically, you put this part of the code in `AppDelegate` or any other class

 ```swift
 _ = Observable<Int>